conormcafee/mitso-marketing/src/pages/what-we-offer/web-design.md

   Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi fermentum auctor magna et laoreet.
 Morbi ultrices quam sed nisi porttitor sollicitudin
 text01: >-
-  A digital shopfront, store, information hub, online brochure...it has so many names and yet only one sole purpose, to increase visibility and sales.
-  Whatever way you think of it, we can’t promise your business will survive without one.
+  As consumers adapt to changing digital technology, they expect that at the very least your business has a digital presence.
+Approximately 97% of consumers go online to find a local business and when they get there they expect to be able to engage and transact with you on your digital platforms.
 text02: >-
   A website opens up a world of possibilities for your business and changes your outlook.
-Once a small business can go global with the touch of a button.
-We specialise in all areas - web design, web development, Ecommerce and other digital marketing specialities which help to drive traffic to your site such as SEO and digital advertising.
+Once a small business can go global with the touch of a button and this can be completely transformative.
+At MiTSO, we design and develop websites that are simple, visually appealing and offer excellent user navigation.
 statementImage: /assets/st-web-jpg.jpg
 statement: >-
   A professional website enhances your brand's credibility by creating an